Elsing Green: History

 Although fire during the American Civil War destroyed many of the records detailing the history of Elsing Green, the Lafferty Foundation holds to what it believes as an accurate account of the plantation's history.

 The plantation was passed down through the West family after the death of Colonel John West in 1692.
 Col. William Dandridge, who served on the Governor's Council from 1727 until 1743 and whose descendant would become the father of George Washington's wife, Martha Dandridge Custis, named the plantation after his home parish, Elsing, in Norfolk, England.
 He built a house, as well as a kitchen outbuilding between 1715 and 1720.
 Tradition claims that Martha Custis Washington actually rode her horse through the house.

 Carter Braxton, a Founding Father and signer of the United States Declaration of Independence, bought the plantation in 1753.
 According to a plaque on the building, he built the Queen Anne manor house in 1758.
 Dissatisfied with the results, or because of financial problems, he sold the plantation.
 Several additional inheritances and purchases followed.
+In 1820 William Gregory purchased the property, and descendants continued to live on the property for at least another century, including C.S.A. veteran and later judge Roger Gregory (d.
+1920), who helped found the law school of Richmond College (now the University of Richmond School of Law).
 In the 1930s Beverly D. Causey purchased the degraded property and restored it.

 In 1950, Edgar R. Lafferty, Jr., and his wife, Margaret, continued the restoration and expanded the plantation by adding previously purchased land adjacent to Elsing Green.
 The Lafferty family formed the Lafferty Foundation to help preserve and protect Elsing Green after Edgar Lafferty, Jr.’s death.
 To further ensure its preservation, Lafferty granted historic preservation easements to the Virginia Historic Landmarks Commission and the Virginia Outdoors Foundation, and his foundation acquired the plantation after Edgar Lafferty, Jr.’s death.

 Architecture and furnishings

-The exterior of the Queen Anne manor house is Flemish-bond brickwork, with its erection dating back to between 1715 and 1720.
+The exterior of the Queen Anne manor house is Flemish bond brickwork, with its erection dating back to between 1715 and 1720.
 It is two-stories and U-shaped, with east and west wings jutting to the north.
 Doors on either side of the wing lead to a detached east dependency home (the original hunting lodge) and a west kitchen house.
 The Pamunkey River lies just 250 yd from the home.

 The home features 18th-century American and English furniture, including the "Surrender Table" on which the American and French negotiated terms of surrender with the English over the Battle of Yorktown of the American Revolutionary War.